daweih/plantortho/to_do_list.md

     - [ ] PhyML: phylogenetic construction with 100 bootstraps
       -[x] PhyML test: 10 bootstraps
     - [ ] RIO: gene rooting and orthologous scoring
+      - [ ] make species tree in phyloXML format including the plants we use. daweih
+      - [ ] reformat gene tree id fitted with phyloXML id format required by RIO.
   - [ ] Find other database for testing.
 - [ ] Run inparanoid pipeline on server.  nanlandetian
 - [ ] OrthoMCL on Qomo. dotswing